MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementResourceRequestCatalogCustomWorkflowExtension.md

 # Update-MgEntitlementManagementResourceRequestCatalogCustomWorkflowExtension

 ## SYNOPSIS
-Update the navigation property customWorkflowExtensions in identityGovernance
+Update the properties of an accessPackageAssignmentWorkflowExtension object.

 ## SYNTAX